Van-Nostrand/chessboard/README.md

 * add a system for players and player names, scorekeeping
 * try refactoring it as an electron app
 * try refactoring it as an android app

+##### June 22 2020
+updated documentation. pick up work tomorrow on TestBoard.js line 245.
+Was implementing enpassant.
+I've made some of this too complicated...